meliopolis/chainhopper-sdk/README.md

     amount1Min: 38282n, // min amount of token1 after minting on destination chain
   },

-  // Routes: each bridged route
-  // one route for singleToken and two for dualToken
+  // Routes: each bridged route is listed; one route for singleToken and two for dualToken
   routes: [{
     inputToken: '0x4200000000000000000000000000000000000006', // WETH on source chain
     outputToken: '0x4200000000000000000000000000000000000006', // WETH on destination chain (even though final position uses native token)